-I am pleased to welcome you to the Regional College.
+I am pleased to welcome you to the College of Applied & Technical Studies.
 In some ways it is unique, as the college is the academic home for programs that are only offered at one of Kent State’s Regional Campuses.
 Kent State University recognizes that the Regional Campuses must be able to respond quickly to the ever-changing needs of the local regions they serve.
 Often, this requires programs and degrees to be offered specifically at a regional campus whose community has that need.
-As a result, the Regional College was created in 2010 as the administrative home for programs unique to the university’s regional campuses.
+As a result, the College of Applied & Technical Studies was created in 2010 as the administrative home for programs unique to the university’s regional campuses.

 Each regional campus offers degrees targeted to the needs of its local community through a wide variety of associate degrees, bachelor’s degrees, and certificate programs.
 Some programs are offered at all of the regional campuses, while others are offered at only one of the regional campuses.
 Course requirements within each degree are aligned with Kent State University standards.
 All regional campus graduates receive a Kent State University degree upon completion of their program.